- Think about what's important to you. Before making a transition, take time to reflect on your values, passions, skills, and career aspirations.

 - Don't leave anything on the table.
 Before leaving a job, make sure you check what your last day would need to be to make the most of your benefits, bonus, and other compensation.

-Sweeping changes to daily life in the wake of the pandemic have caused many of us to think hard about our careers—and record numbers to quit their jobs in what's being called "the great resignation."
+Sweeping changes to daily life in the wake of the pandemic caused many of us to think hard about our careers—and record numbers to quit their jobs in the Great Resignation.

 Are you unhappy in your current role?
 Are you mulling a change?

 If so, take a deep breath and give yourself the time to consider your motivations and the potential implications of a job change for your life and your money.
 Here are 4 tips to help you make the move that's right for you.